Introduction

 The massive diffusion of

-ICT causes radical changes in public and private institutions in general
+ICT causes radical changes in public and private institutions in

 as well as in national and international information and communication